Third and Fourth Years

 I will be taking/have taken a chemistry course at another institution.
 How do I obtain approval for transfer of credit?

 You must obtain approval before you take the course; otherwise you run the risk of not having your class approved.
-You will need to complete a Transfer Credit form, attach a course description or syllabus, and bring it to Professor Demas, Room 143 Chem Bldg.
-The course description should be FROM THE CATALOG of the school you wish to transfer credit from.
+You will need to send a copy of the syllabus to Cindy Knight.
+She will have the syllabus reviewed to determine equivalency.
+Once equivalency is determined, complete a Transfer Credit form and send it to Cindy Knight.

 I have taken approved courses at another university.
 How will this affect my GPA?